schneems/ruby_view_server/readme.md

  Then refreshing your web page.
 Do you see your changes?
 Why were some of these steps necessary, were all of them needed?

+ Any new changes to files in /public will be picked up by the server but if you change something in your /views (html.erb files) you will need to re-run the generator.
+After this homework, in next section we will automate this task.

 2)
 Rather than reading static files you can output any content you generate in ruby.
 Add this to `server_simple.rb` before the `server.start` line